Science Is Fun: From Seabird Migration to Earth’s Movements

-Welcome to La science s’aMuse, the science program co-produced by UM and Divergence-FM, which takes you on a cruise through the Muse laboratory archipelago.
+Welcome to *La science s’aMuse*, the science show co-produced by UM and Divergence-FM, which takes you on a journey through the Muse laboratory archipelago.
 This week, Manon Clairbaux, a researcher at CEFE, presents the largest study ever conducted on the effects of global warming on seabird migration.
-In the second part of the program, Sandrine Baudin and Christel Tiberi introduce us to the seismometer installed at the Restinclières estate by Géosciences Montpellier.
+In the second half of the program, Sandrine Baudin and Christel Tiberi introduce us to the seismometer installed at the Restinclières estate by Géosciences Montpellier.

-And for this new stage of our journey, we invite you to enjoy the open sea.
-Contemplate the movement of the waves, breathe in the sea spray, and watch the seabirds that accompany us from one port to another.
-Seagulls, of course, but also black-legged kittiwakes, puffins, little auks, and even guillemots.
+And for this next leg of our journey, we invite you to enjoy the open sea.
+Watch the waves roll in, breathe in the sea spray, and watch the seabirds that accompany us from one port to the next.
+Seagulls, of course, but also black-legged kittiwakes, puffins, little auks, and guillemots.

-Our guest today is very familiar with these species, having just published the largest study ever undertaken on seabird migration in the journal Global Change Biology.
-The result of a collaboration between 25 research laboratories, this work focuses on the migratory movements of these birds.
+Our guest today is very familiar with all these species, as she has just published the largest study ever conducted on seabird migration in the journal *Global Change Biology*.
+The result of a collaboration between 25 research laboratories, this study examines the migratory movements of these birds.
 Where are their wintering grounds?
 What are their ecological characteristics?
 Does global warming have an impact on these areas?
-More specifically, scientists are wondering what benefits compliance with the Paris Agreement, in other words, limiting global warming to 2 degrees, could have on North Atlantic seabirds.
-We discuss this today with Manon Clairbaux, a researcher at the Center for Functional and Evolutionary Ecology.
+More specifically, scientists are wondering what benefits the North Atlantic seabirds might derive from compliance with the Paris Agreement—in other words, limiting global warming to 2 degrees.
+We’re discussing this today with Manon Clairbaux, a researcher at the Center for Functional and Evolutionary Ecology.

 For more information: